sarahciston/codingcare/posts/guide.md

 >"What happens when we integrate rather than refuse the pain, toil, and doom of surviving?
 How do we put our interconnectedness into practice?"
 >Johanna Hedva, Processing Foundation

-### we choose/find small things to get excited about and do them right away

-These small things are seeds.
-We don't know what they might grow into but we trust they will grow: *"Everything small and buried surrenders to a process that none of the buried parts can see."*[^nepo]

 A practice for revolutions: *"Wherever you are standing, come one step closer."*[^@morehshin]

-### we choose/find impossibly large things to get excited about too

-It's true there's a lot to be said for the smallest viable prototype.
-Sure.
-But sometimes we can't help ourselves.
-We love to dream wildly.
-We'll figure out the impractical later and the impossible after that.
-Sometimes overshooting gets us where we need to go by overshooting and scaling down a bit later.

-### we come from everywhere / don't always fit (all backgrounds and disciplines)

-CCC is a self-organizing community of [artists, makers, and students] from all backgrounds—especially including those who have not had the chance to code before.

-We come from all fields of study--media art, literature, dance, theatre, neuroscience, linguistics, mechanical engineering, physics, music, communication, and sometimes computer science--and we're never quite sure we completely belong there.
-We might be exceeding the bounds of what our specializations offer, what our vocabularies describe.

-But when we've looked outside those spaces we have also struggled to find where we fit.
-Perhaps we were convinced there was no home for us, no one to understand what we were trying to do.
-This might sound bombastic, but rest assured, we were not sure ourselves... this was only a gut feeling, a glimmer.
-Something drew us toward this tinkering, until we got frustrated, kept hitting walls, kept hearing it couldn't be done or shouldn't be done, or why bother.

-[[ We come from all backgrounds, joined in a university setting, but aligned / seeing differences as strengths and opportunities to [...] ]]

-[...]

-As folks that come from different cultures, sexualities & genders, fields of study, most of us do not come to programming through traditional training.

-We reinforce that everyone brings skills to share and can learn from each other.

-*We are committed to interdisciplinary intersectional practices and making.
-We make sure this is embedded in and extends beyond our own work by including workshops and group research that focuses on algorithmic bias and other issues in computation that affect bodies in relationship to technology unequally.*

 ### we are continually in process, works in progress.